hpcbios/HPCBIOS-easyconfigs/README.md

-# hpcbios-easybuild
+# HPCBIOS-easyconfigs
-A repository where we will collect the Bioinformatics and Life Sciences efforts of EasyBuild contributors
+A repository where we will collect the efforts of EasyBuild contributors, including domains such as:
+* Bioinformatics
+* Life Sciences
+* Climate Sciences
+* Molecular Dynamics
+* DFT